-La Grange Housing Authority is a Public Housing Agency in La Grange, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+La Grange Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 La Grange Housing Authority serves La Grange.